 In order to obtain a copy of your birth certificate you need to apply through the CDHP.
-Start by going to the website and click on the “Birth, Death, & Marriage Certificates” link on the upper left of the CDHP home page, under Most Popular Links.
+Start by going to the website and click on the “Vital Records” link in the right column on the CDHP home page, under Popular Topics.

 Phone: 888-368-4689 https://www.dmv.ca.gov/portal/dmv/detail/vr/vr

 Real Estate and Property Records (Mortgage Documents, Deeds, etc.):

 Website: Lost Property Deed – Replacement Procedure

 In most cases, members will continue their health coverage without interruption.
 If you do not meet the minimum number of hours, you may eventually lose coverage.
 Even so, you will still have options.

 Affordable Care Act